opencybersecurityalliance/casp/Plugfests/NextPlugfest/2023-06-13-USC/UseCases/README.md

 analyzes the STIX bundle and decides to use their PACE system to analyze their environment and see if they are vulnerable to the same attack that targeted Murphy’s Law and On Deck.
-Using their PACE system, they analyze their SBOMs and discover they do have 70 devices with components that have the CVEs reported in the STIX bundle.
+Using their PACE system, they analyze their SBOM's and discover they do have 70 devices with components that have the CVEs reported in the STIX bundle.
 Further analysis with PACE shows that 30 of those potentially affected devices have VEXes from their suppliers that